sharanramjee/TensorFlow-plant-and-animal-cell-image-classifier/README.md

 # Cellule - A Tensorflow Plant and Animal Cell Image Classifier

-Cellule is a TensorFlow Image Classifer that can be used to distinguish/determine or classify an image of cells as either an image of plant cells or an image of animal cells.
+Cellule is a TensorFlow Image Classifer that can be used to classify an image of cells as either an image of plant cells or an image of animal cells.

 Accuracy - 95% (Approx.)